Building Enterprise SSO for my multi-tenant SaaS AI Agent platform

 This is defense-in-depth.
 Even if middleware fails, the query itself is tenant-scoped.
 Functions that omit `tenantId` throw: `”tenantId is required (security)”`.

-### Layer 4: Row-Level Security (RLS)
+### Layer 4: Row-Level Security (RLS) – Risk

+At first, I started with more traditional approach using row level security, but this database decision led into IAM security issues.
 PostgreSQL RLS policies enforce tenant isolation at the database engine level:

 ALTER TABLE platform_users ENABLE ROW LEVEL SECURITY;